thanhdo1991/d8-theming-guide/theme-inheritance-with-base-themes/two-base-themes.md

 You can rely upon Stable as your default base theme without worry that the markup will change on you during the Drupal 8 cycle.

+If you really want to bypass Stable and inherit directly from core you need to explicitly declare so by setting the base theme to 'false' in your theme's info file.